JAndritsch/mtgextractor/README.md

     RAILS_ENV=environment SET="Set name" rake mtgextractor:update_set

-Note: If you don't specify a RAILS_ENV, it will default to 'development'.
+Note: If you don't specify RAILS_ENV, it will default to 'development'.

 ## Accessing your card data